 - For Medicare Plan G including the Medicare Part B deductible, and comparing premiums from six insurers, the average is $131.91 per month.

-- For Medicare Part G with the high deductible option Medicare Supplement plan quotes average at $43.23 per month.
+- For Medicare Plan G with the high deductible option Medicare Supplement plan quotes average at $43.23 per month.

-Depending on the insurance agency and the plan you enroll in, you may also need to pay your Medicare Part B premium separately.
+Depending on the insurance company and the plan you enroll in, you may also need to pay your Medicare Part B premium separately.

 Insurance companies rate their premiums in one of the following ways: